facebookarchive/fbmentorship/docs/ContributingGettingStarted.md

+---
+id: contributing-getting-started
-# Getting Started as a Contributor
+title: Getting Started as a Contributor
+sidebar_label: Getting Started
+---

 Here's some steps you can take once you've identified a project you want to contribute to.